Portrait of an American Family is the debut album of American rock band Marilyn Manson, released in 1994 by Nothing and Interscope Records.

 - My Country Tis of Thee That I Sting: Manson criticizes his country's society, especially religion, mainstream media and mob mentality.

 - Real Life Writes the Plot: "Get Your Gunn" was inspired by the 1993 murder of American physician David Gunn, who was killed by an anti-abortion activist.
 Manson described the murder as "the ultimate hypocrisy I witnessed growing up: that these people killed someone in the name of being 'pro-life'."
-The same song also has an audio recording from the press conference when American politician Budd Dwyer who committed suicide live on TV in 1987.
+The same song also samples R. Budd Dwyer's public suicide, as aired during a televised press conference in 1987.

 - Record Producer: Trent Reznor.

-- Religion Rant Song: "Cake and Sodomy", which was inspired by watching public access TV and seeing Christian fundamentalist Pat Robertson preaching on one channel, asking for the viewers credit card number, and then flipping to another one where a man masturbated and then asked the same of his audience.
+- Religion Rant Song: "Cake and Sodomy", which was inspired by Manson watching public access TV in a motel, seeing Christian fundamentalist Pat Robertson preaching on one channel, asking for the viewer's credit card number, and then flipping to another one where a man masturbated and then asked the same of his audience.

 - "Go on and smile, you cunt!" in "Cake and Sodomy" are taken from Marlon Brando in Last Tango in Paris.